 Location of Ramesseum Temple

-It stands on the West Bank of the Nile River, near the Deir el Bahari valley temple.
+It stands on the West Bank of the Nile River, near the Deir el Bahari Valley temple.
 The Ramesseum exists in the centre of a residential area with a surrounding clay wall.

 History of Ramesseum